-Coverage is also provided for oral chemotherapy drugs and infused, intravenous or injected drugs, prescribed by a Plan Provider and administered by medical personnel in an office Visit including urgent care and ambulatory infusion centers.
+Coverage is also provided for oral chemotherapy drugs.
 For additional information on this benefit, see Drugs, Supplies and Supplements in this List of Benefits.

 We will not hold proton radiation therapy to a higher standard of clinical evidence for decisions regarding coverage under this Agreement than is applied for decisions regarding coverage of other types of radiation therapy treatment.